lmweber/cytometry-clustering-comparison/README.md

 This repository contains R scripts to reproduce the analyses and figures in our paper comparing clustering methods for high-dimensional flow cytometry and mass cytometry (CyTOF) data.

 - Weber L.M. and Robinson M.D.
 (2016) *Comparison of clustering methods for high-dimensional single-cell flow and mass cytometry data.* Cytometry Part A, 89A: 1084–1096.
-[Open access available here.](http://onlinelibrary.wiley.com/doi/10.1002/cyto.a.23030/full)
+[Open access available here](http://onlinelibrary.wiley.com/doi/10.1002/cyto.a.23030/full).

-Supplementary files (Supporting Information PDF and Supporting Information Table S1) are available via the journal link above, or from the [supplementary_files](supplementary_files/) directory (latest version: November 18, 2016).
+    Note: Supplementary files (Supporting Information PDF and Supporting Information Table S1) are available via the journal link above, or from the [supplementary_files](supplementary_files/) directory (latest version: November 18, 2016).